fuel petrol station unleaded diesel GettyImages-1447983038

 Fuel was one of the main drivers of higher inflation

-Inflation in the UK climbed to 2.6% November, reinforcing expectations the Bank of England will keep interest rates unchanged on Thursday, reports The Times.
+Inflation in the UK climbed to 2.6% in November, reinforcing expectations the Bank of England will keep interest rates unchanged on Thursday, reports The Times.
 It is the second month in a row that inflation has risen, pushing it further above the central bank’s target of 2%.

 It comes after figures released by the ONS yesterday showed that wage growth in the UK accelerated to 4.9% to 5.2% the three months to October (The Guardian).

-The pickup in take home-pay has quashed hopes of a cut in interest rates this week from the Bank of England, according to The Financial Times.
+The pickup in take-home pay has quashed hopes of a cut in interest rates this week from the Bank of England, according to The Financial Times.

 The CMA’s decision to green-light Carlsberg’s takeover of Britvic features across several titles.
 The deal raises fears of job losses, with Carlsberg eyeing annual cost savings of £100m over five years, reports The Guardian.